-"The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
-The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities."
-As mentioned at the beginning, the sustainable investment strategies do neither aim at sustainable investments as its objective within the meaning of Regulation (EU) 2019/2088 and the EU criteria for environmentally sustainable economic activities nor at minimum proportion of such investments (no so-called dark-green products).
-This mandatory disclosure accordingly expresses that only if EU criteria for environmentally sustainable economic activities (dark-green products or minimum proportion) are considered, the principle of "do not significant harm" (i.e. exclusion of investments that negatively impact sustainability objectives) in accordance with EU law would apply. b.
-Do these financial products take into account principal adverse impacts on sustainability factors?
-No, these investment strategies do not currently take into account any principal adverse impacts on sustainability factors.
-See already Clause 2 (no consideration of principal adverse impacts on sustainability factors). c.
-What investment strategy do these financial products follow?
+Explanation of the mandatory publication: As mentioned at the beginning, the sustainable investment strategies do neither aim at sustainable investments as its objective within the meaning of Regulation (EU) 2019/2088 and the EU criteria for environmentally sustainable economic activities nor at minimum proportion of such investments (no so-called dark-green products).
+This mandatory disclosure accordingly expresses that only if EU criteria for environmentally sustainable economic activities (dark-green products or minimum proportion) are considered, the principle of "do not significant harm" (i.e. exclusion of investments that negatively impact sustainability objectives) in accordance with EU law would apply.

+Does this financial product consider principal adverse impacts on sustainability factors?